Marvelous Marvin Hagler Profile

 Following his infamous bout with Leonard in 1987, Hagler would retire from the sport at the age of 34 with an outstanding career record of 62-3-2 before heading to the sunnier climes of Italy, where he would become an action film star.

 On March 13, Hagler passed away aged 66.

 The Fab Four rivalry

-While undoubtedly a great champion in his own right, Marvin "Marvelous" Hagler will always be best remembered for being part of the so-called Fab Four - an elite group of fighting middleweights in the shape of Thomas Hearns, Ray Leonard and Roberto Duran.
+While undoubtedly a great champion in his own right, Marvin "Marvelous" Hagler will always be best remembered for being part of the so-called Fab Four - an elite group of fighters in the shape of Thomas Hearns, Ray Leonard and Roberto Duran.

 Boasting an impressive 77-4 record heading into the fight, Duran had already been involved in two epic bouts with Sugar Ray, the second of which would result in the now-infamous "no mas" declaration from the frustrated Duran as he succumbed to an eighth-round technical KO.

 In what would prove an epic battle of iron-willed warriors, Duran would be the first challenger to go the distance with Hagler in a world title bout.

 Still, Hagler would emerge with a narrow but unanimous 15-round decision, with Marvelous coming on strong in the championship rounds to earn a close decision.